Friendship Games: Background

 Himl said the games would be held after 12 August (i.e. after the Summer Olympics), and that his country, Czechoslovakia, would host gymnastics, archery, women's handball, and women's track and field athletics.
 He also gave assurances that the events would be open to all athletes, including those from non-boycotting nations.

 Soon after the meeting, Cuba also announced its decision to boycott the 1984 Summer Olympics.
-By the end of June, North Korea, South Yemen, Ethiopia and Angola had done the same.
+By the end of June, North Korea, South Yemen, Ethiopia and Angola announced their decisions to boycott.

-In June, the Soviet Union asked Ted Turner and his Turner Broadcasting System to televise the events held in Hungary for American audiences.
+In June, the Soviet Union officials asked Ted Turner and his Turner Broadcasting System to televise the events held in Hungary for American audiences.
 Turner eventually declined, but assured that his network would give spot coverage to the Games and treat it as any other sporting event.

 Participating nations

 Initial estimates placed the number of athletes participating in Soviet event venues at approximately 8,000.
 Later, the number of expected participants was lowered to 2,300, representing 49 countries.
 However, not all the expected athletes showed up.
 The exact number of athletes who took part in events held outside of the Soviet Union is unknown.

 While Olympic-boycotting countries were represented by their strongest athletes, other states sent their reserve teams, consisting of athletes who failed to qualify for the 1984 Summer Olympics.
-Some athletes competed at both the Los Angeles Olympics and the Friendship Games, such Claudia Losch of West Germany, who won the Olympic gold in the shot put, and the United States' Alice Brown, the Olympic 100m silver medallist: neither Losch nor Brown was able to place in the medals at the Friendship Games.
+Some athletes competed at both the Los Angeles Olympics and the Friendship Games, such as Claudia Losch of West Germany, who won the Olympic gold in the shot put, and the United States' Alice Brown, the Olympic 100m silver medallist: neither Losch nor Brown was able to place in the medals at the Friendship Games.
 In a 2021 interview, long jumper Joyce Oladapo, who competed for Great Britain at the Friendship Games, said that she had initially been under the impression that the event was to be more along the lines of a regular athletics meeting, and only realised its significance when she arrived at the hotel in Prague where athletes were staying: "Literally anyone who was anyone in the Eastern Bloc was there".